Three-dimensional Skyrme Hartree-Fock-Bogoliubov solver in coordinate-space representation: Numerical representation

 The numerical representation is explained in detail in Refs.~\cite{Maruhn2014,Schuetrumpf2018}.
 Here, we repeat the essentials briefly.
 For simplicity, our discretization strategy is explained here for one dimension; the generalization to 3D is straightforward.

 All wave functions, densities and fields are defined on a three-dimensional equidistant Cartesian grid.
 The grid points in the $x$ direction are

 where $N_x$ is the (even) number of grid points and $\delta x$ is the grid spacing.
 Similar gridding applies to the $y$ and $z$ directions.
 The action of local operators on a coordinate-space grid is a simple multiplication of the local operator field and the wave function.
 The action of momentum operators, such as in the kinetic energy, requires first and second derivatives defined in Fourier space.
 The Fourier technique has been proved to be superior in precision and advantageous for large grids \cite{Blum1992}.
 It is noteworthy that the direct Coulomb potential is also solved in Fourier space.
 The Coulomb solver has to fulfill the condition that the result in the box is the correct solution to Poisson's equation with the boundary condition of zero potential at infinity.
 The algorithm to solve Poisson's equation for an isolated charged distribution has been implemented in {\sc Sky3D}.
 It follows the ideas of \cite{Hockney1970, Eastwood1979} by doubling the 3D grid, folding the proton density with the $1/r$ Green's function in momentum space and then restricting the final solution inside the original box.
+A subtle point is the setting of the Coulomb field at $k=0$ in reciprocal space.
+We optimized it empirically to typical nuclear situations, for details see \cite{Maruhn2014}, which leaves a possible uncertainty of a few keV just at the edge of the last digit in the comparisons presented in this paper.

 The discrete grid points $k_n$ in Fourier space are related to the same number of grid points $x_\nu$ in coordinate space as:

 Note that the coordinate-space grid (\ref{eq:xgrid}) in combination with the conjugate momentum-space grid (\ref{eq:FT}), imposes no spatial symmetry at all.
 But the particular examples considered for benchmarking in this study obey reflection symmetry in all three directions.